 The founder, majority shareholder and lead sponsor of the Azura-Edo IPP is Azura Power Holdings, an investment holding company for IPPs in Africa.
 Azura Power is building a portfolio of IPPs across the African continent with a vision to generate electricity to millions of people.
-The other co-shareholders are AIIM, ARM and Aldwych International.
+The other co-shareholders of the company are ARM-Harith and Anergi Group.

 + What is the Azura-Edo IPP?